Keto Tostadas

 - Avocado oil for frying.
 Any neutral, high-smoke-point oil works (olive oil, coconut oil, or vegetable oil).
 You need about 1/4 inch of oil in a 10-inch skillet.

 - Ground beef is the classic tostada protein.
-Ground turkey, ground pork, shredded rotisserie chicken, or seasoned fried chicken all work as substitutes.
+Ground turkey, ground pork, shredded rotisserie chicken, or cilantro lime chicken all work as substitutes.

 - Taco seasoning adds all the flavor to the meat.
-Store-bought packets often contain sugar and cornstarch, so I use homemade keto taco seasoning instead.
+I use homemade keto taco seasoning because store-bought packets often contain sugar and cornstarch.

 - Almond flour provides the base structure for the shell.
 Use finely ground blanched almond flour (not almond meal) for the smoothest texture.